-Mondi Finance plc is a public company limited by shares, incorporated in Great Britain and registered in England and Wales.
+Mondi Finance plc is a public company limited by shares, incorporated in the United Kingdom and registered in England and Wales.
 The Company's ultimate parent company and ultimate controlling entity is Mondi plc.
-The Mondi Group Integrated report and financial statements 2017 are available at: www.mondigroup.com.
+The Mondi Group Integrated report and financial statements 2018 are available at: www.mondigroup.com.